johnmutuma5/Notes/DevOps/docker_main.md

 - `docker-compose up [--build, [--renew-anon-volumes]]` - start all containers in a `docker-compose.yml` file in the current dir.
 If the `--build` option is indicated, docker rebuilds the images; good to get the latest changes to the files, `--renew-anon-volumes` enforces a renewal of the anonymous volumes.
 - `docker-compose down` - stop all the containers in the `docker-compose.yml` file in the current dir
 - `docker-compose ps` - list the details of all the containers in the `docker-compose.yml` in the current dir

+## Kubernetess
+- `kubectl apply -f <config-flename>` - apply a configuration file to the cluster
+- `kubectl get pods` - get all pods running in kubernetes
+- `kubectl get services` - get all servicess running in kubernetes
+- `kubectl describe <object-type> <object-name>` - get detailed information about a kubernetes cluster object